coenm/RepoM/docs/mdsource/_plugins.clipboard.action.include.md

-## clipboard-copy@1
+## sonarcloud-set-favorite@1

-This action makes it possible to copy text to the clipboard.
+Action to mark a repository as favorite within SonarCloud.
+This action requires the use of the SonarCloud plugin.

 Custom properties:

 - Name: The name of the item (required, string, evaulated)
 - Enabled: If the action is clickable (optional, boolean/string, evaluated, default true)
-- Text: The text to copy to the clipboard (required, string, evaluated)
+- Project: The SonarCloud project key (required, string, evaluated)

 Example:

-snippet: RepositoryActionsClipboardCopy01
+snippet: RepositoryActionsSonarCloudSetFavorite01